Gary Condit: U.S. House of Representatives

 Condit was elected to Congress in 1989 in a special election after the resignation of House Democratic Whip Tony Coelho.
 He was elected to a full term in 1990, and reelected five more times without serious difficulty (Condit had no Republican challenger during the general elections of 1992 and 1998).
 His most important committee assignment was as a senior member on the House Intelligence Committee in the months and years prior to the September 11 attacks.
 Like most Democrats from the Central Valley, Condit was somewhat more conservative than other Democrats from California.
 Being a Blue Dog Democrat, Condit voted against President Bill Clinton more frequently than other members of his party in the chamber.
-Despite this Condit took several populist progressive positions such as opposing NAFTA despite intense lobbying from his own district's wine industry and President Clinton himself, voted against the landmark repeal of Glass-Steagall protections, and against the Iraq War and intervention in Kosovo.
+Condit took several populist progressive positions such as opposing NAFTA despite intense lobbying from his own district's wine industry and President Clinton himself, voted against the landmark repeal of Glass-Steagall protections, and against the Iraq War and intervention in Kosovo.
 In the aftermath of Kosovo, Condit was a persistent force in compelling the prosecution of Slobodan Miloševic.

 In 1998, during the Monica Lewinsky scandal, Condit publicly demanded that Clinton "come clean" on his relationship with the young woman; a video of this demand was aired almost daily during Condit's own scandal involving a relationship with Bureau of Prisons intern Chandra Levy.
 Following the September 11, 2001 attacks, interest in the Levy case declined.
 Condit kept his seat on the Intelligence Committee, retained his security clearance, and was one of a small number of members of Congress who were cleared to see the most sensitive information on the 9/11 attacks.
 On December 7, 2001, Condit announced he would run for re-election.
 He lost the Democratic primary election in March 2002 to his former aide, then-Assemblyman Dennis Cardoza, and left Congress at the end of his term in January 2003.
 Condit's most notable vote in his last months in office was the resolution to expel Congressman James Traficant after his conviction on corruption charges.
 In the 420–1 vote on July 24, 2002, Condit was the sole "nay".